-Rezolv Energy has broken ground on the 225 MW St. George solar park in northeastern Bulgaria, transforming an abandoned airport into a renewable energy hub.
-Equipped with nearly 400,000 bifacial panels, the project will significantly expand Bulgariaโs clean energy capacity.
+Rezolv Energy has begun construction on the 225 MW St. George solar park in northeastern Bulgaria, transforming an abandoned airport into a renewable energy hub.
+Equipped with nearly 400,000 bifacial panels, the project is set to contribute significantly to the growing Bulgaria solar energy industry.

 Aiming for Connection in 2024